jcolago/redux-feedback-loop/To-Do.md

     -[] Import all components
         -[] Route all components in app if possible -[] History will be needed
-    -[] Decide on 1 reducer or 4 reducers
+    -[x] Decide on 1 reducer or 4 reducers
-        -[] Feedback needs to be stored in reducer/reducers to carry across all pages -[] *STRETCH* Ability to edit reducer/reducers
+        -[x] Feedback needs to be stored in reducer/reducers to carry across all pages -[] *STRETCH* Ability to edit reducer/reducers
     -[] Create components for each page, 6 in total -[] Feeling component (pg 1 of 4)